 - Every time you add materials to the pile (or at least once a week), “fluff” the pile by turning it with a pitchfork.
 This will promote aeration, which is essential to the decomposition process.

-- Optionally, you can lay a tarp across the top of the compost to keep in moisture.
+- If you like, you can lay a tarp across the top of the compost to keep in moisture.

 To compost in a bin:

-If you have the space in your house or apartment, it’s easy to build an indoor compost.
-If managed correctly, the bin shouldn’t attract pests or emit bad smells.
+If you have the space in your house or apartment, it’s easy to compost indoors.
+If managed correctly, your indoor bin shouldn’t attract pests or give off a funky stink.

 - Start by choosing two rubber or plastic garbage cans.
 The larger one should fit in the area of your home where you’d like to compost, and the smaller one should fit inside the larger one.

-- Put the smaller can inside of the larger can, on top of the brick.
+- Put the smaller can inside the larger can on top of the brick.

-- Add browns and greens to the smaller can, following the same procedure described for outdoor composts, above (to help reduce odors, add more browns than greens, and bury food scraps in the existing compost).
-Make sure to fluff the compost on a weekly basis and check to make sure the materials remain moist (if things look pretty dry, sprinkle some water into the can).
+- Add browns and greens to the smaller can, following the same procedure described above for outdoor composts.
+To help keep smells at bay, add more browns than greens, and bury food scraps in the existing compost.

-- When you’re not adding scraps to the smaller can, keep a lid on top of the larger can (the smaller can does not need a lid).
+- When you’re not adding scraps to the smaller can, keep a lid on top of the larger can.
+(The smaller can doesn’t need its lid.)